Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Localisation with

-The exact result for the probability for the case of $N=1$ follows from directly counting the number of symplectic matrices that satisfy the two conditions. \end{proof}
+The exact result for the probability given above for the case of $N=1$ follows from directly counting, with the aid of a computer program, the number of symplectic matrices that satisfy \eqref{loc_N=1}. \end{proof}

+In the following Lemma \ref{counterexample} we provide an explicit example showing that the conditions \eqref{loc_N=1} sufficient to ensure localisation in the case $ N=1 $ are not enough to imply \eqref{loc_level_t}, therefore \eqref{loc_N=1} does not imply localisation for $ N > 1 $.

 \begin{Lemma} In the case $ N > 1 $ the set of equations \eqref{loc_level_t} are sufficient to ensure the presence of a hard wall.
 For qubits, $ N = 1 $, equations \eqref{loc_N=1} imply equations \eqref{loc_level_t}.
-We show that for $ N > 1 $, \eqref{loc_N=1} doesn't imply \eqref{loc_level_t} by explicitly constructing an example for $ N = 2 $ that also generalizes to all $ N > 1 $.
+We show that for $ N > 1 $, \eqref{loc_N=1} does not imply \eqref{loc_level_t} by explicitly constructing an example for $ N = 2 $ that also generalizes to all $ N > 1 $.
 In what follows to ease the notation we set $ x =0 $.
+In the following $ J_{4N} $ the symplectic form of order $ 4N $.
+The definition of symplectic matrix, $ S^TJ_{4N}S=J_{4N}$, when $ S $ is written in block form